New breed of action hero coolly walks toward explosion - The Beaverton

 Other productions are quickly following Guntown’s lead, with several set to feature numerous characters somehow not instantly combusting when walking into explosions.

 “It’s about raw animal dominance,” enthused Gary Levinston, director of upcoming action- ‘The Agent Who Ghosted Me’.
 “No more shall the hero saunter away from the problems he’s caused.
 Now he mans up.
 Now he walks into the blast.
-Nothing is sexier than a man immune to and liquifying pressure waves.”
+Nothing is sexier than a man immune to fear and liquifying pressure waves.”

 At press time, production on Guntown had been shut down by its insurance company, citing “shockingly reckless endangerment.”